EverQuest II expansions: Chaos Descending

 Two months leading to the release of the expansion, Daybreak Games launched an "Against the Elements" event in EverQuest II where players could take on quests revolving around rampaging elemental creatures.
 In their review of the expansion, MMORPG.com gave the game a 7.5 out of 10 rating.
 Writer Paul Eno commented that while it had a good amount of new content and a "fun and adventurous" story, he found that the new additions to the Ascension class system introduced in Kunark Ascending only added to the already high number of abilities characters had accumulated over the past several years and may put off new players.
-Combat was also seen as slow and "borders on monotony," which would be best experienced with a group rather than playing solo.
+Combat was also seen as slow and "borders on monotony", which would be best experienced with a group rather than playing solo.

 Blood of Luclin

-Blood of Luclin was the sixteenth expansion pack for EverQuest II and was released on December 17, 2019.
-News of the expansion was revealed in an August 2019 news update on the game's official website, with the title formally announced on October 17.
+Blood of Luclin is the sixteenth expansion pack for EverQuest II and was released on December 17, 2019.
 The story involves players returning to the moon of Luclin, the destruction of which originally led to the destruction of Norrath's surface.
 New features include an increased level cap from 110 to 120, new zones which include solo and raid content, and an "overseer" feature which allows the player to recruit agents to perform tasks.

 Reign of Shadows

-Reign of Shadows was the seventeenth expansion for EverQuest II.
+Reign of Shadows is the seventeenth expansion for EverQuest II.
 A continuation of the story of Blood of Luclin, the plot involves players returning to the dark side of the moon of Luclin to face the snake-like Shissar race led by Emperor Ssraeshza.
 The expansion features zones which first appeared in the original EverQuest expansion Shadows of Luclin in 2001, as well as the return of the cat-like Vah Shir as a playable race.
 New content includes new solo, raid, and quest areas along with a revamp of the Alternate Advancement character progression system.
-It was preceded by a beta test period in November 2020 with a final release the following December.

 Visions of Vetrovia

-Visions of Vetrovia is the eighteenth expansion for EverQuest II.
-It was announced on a website up on September 14, 2021 with an release date set for December 2021.
-Set after the events of the previous two expansions set on the moon of Luclin, Visions returns players to Norrath where Captain Douglan Wakerunner and the Far Seas Trading Company lead adventurers though the Shattered Sea seeking uncharted lands.
+Visions of Vetrovia is the eighteenth expansion for EverQuest II, released in December 2021.
+Set after the events of the previous two expansions, on the moon of Luclin, Visions returns players to Norrath where Captain Douglan Wakerunner and the Far Seas Trading Company lead adventurers though the Shattered Sea seeking uncharted lands.
 It features an increased level cap to 125, new solo, heroic, and raid content, and adventure zones in the previously undiscovered land of Vetrovia.
-The release was preceded by an event which ran from September to October 2021 where players could earn increased loot drops, experience, and currency to prepare for the expansion itself.
+The release was preceded by an event which ran from September to October where players could earn increased loot drops, experience, and currency to prepare for the expansion itself.